Our Executive Team

 Trevor is involved in the community.
 He is the former President and is a board member of Saskatchewan Drag Racing Association Inc., a not-for-profit entity that owns and operates Saskatchewan International Raceway (SIR).
 SIR is the oldest operating drag racing facility in western Canada and is Saskatchewan’s only NHRA-sanctioned track.
 Trevor serves as a mentor in the Raj Manek business mentorship program and has also coached youth basketball for a number of years.

 Trevor and his wife Nancy have three children: David, Presley and Taylor.
 They enjoy travelling and an array of sports.
 Trevor owns and drives his own drag racing car with which he has won multiple SIR season and NHRA provincial championships.
 He also plays in the Saskatoon men’s basketball league and competes in track and field and distance running events.

 Executive Assistant to Ken Achs

 Lise Paquette is Executive Assistant to Ken Achs, a job that is well suited to her multi-tasking personality.
 Lise is additionally pivotal in commercial property management for the Mid–West Group and is a key liaison for commercial tenant and corporate relations.
 Born in Ottawa, Lise is francophone and fluent in both English and French.
-After moving to Saskatoon in 1999 with her partner Terry Hartshorn, originally of Saskatoon, Lise immediately joined Mid–West.
+After moving to Saskatoon in 1999 with her partner, the late Terry Hartshorn, originally of Saskatoon, Lise immediately joined Mid–West.
 Educated in Ottawa, Lise graduated with a focus on office automation and subsequently worked for the National Research Council followed by several federal government departments including Public Works and Government Services Canada, Justice Canada, Statistics Canada and Foreign Affairs and International Trade.
 During her tenure with Foreign Affairs, Lise provided in-house software training and at Canadian embassies around the world.
 With a strong work ethic and an enjoyment of the world of business, concurrent with her years in government, Lise created and owned a corporation providing word processing services and training during evenings and weekends enabling her to become proficient in word processing, presentations, desktop publishing and software training.
 Just prior to her move to Saskatchewan and joining Mid–West, Lise was employed by Ekos Research Associates, a well-recognized national polling firm.